 Your hobby can improve your mental health.
 People with hobbies tend to have lower stress and less depression.
-Having a hobby you enjoy can help get you up and about when you’re suffering from a low mood.
+Having a hobby you enjoy is a form of self-care; it can help get you up and about when you’re suffering from a low mood.

 Your hobby can even improve your physical health.
 And I don’t mean the obvious case where you take up a physical activity and then get more fit.
 An Australian study found that women in their eighties who had creative hobbies also tended to have better physical health.

 Your hobby can help you find new friends by putting you in touch with people with similar interests.
 And, I know from my own personal experience that you don’t need to be part of a group activity to make friends with people with the same hobby.
 Blogging is one of the most solitary activities around, but I’ve still made friends with several other bloggers.
 We enjoy talking to each other when we’re avoiding deadlines.